 Depending on the Chapter you’re filing under, you might also need:

-- Amounts and sources of income for you (the debtor)
+- Amounts and sources of income for you (the individual debtor)

 - A list of living expenses

 A Chapter 7 bankruptcy is a common form of bankruptcy for individuals who cannot make regular payments towards their debts.
-A Chapter 7 usually means closing up shop for a business, however there are exceptions for sole proprietors.
+Chapter 7 usually requires you to close your business, however, there are exceptions for sole proprietors.

 If you are a sole proprietor, you’ll be filing for personal bankruptcy.
-A bankruptcy trustee will be appointed to sell all of your non-exempt assets to use the cash to pay back your creditors.
+You won’t necessarily lose everything: each state has a list of “exempt” property protected from creditors.
+A bankruptcy trustee will be appointed to sell all of your non-exempt assets to use the cash to pay back as many of your creditors as possible.
 Once your debts are gone, you can continue to operate your business.

 The difference if you are incorporated is that there are no non-exempt assets, so all business assets are liquidated by the bankruptcy trustee and the business is closed.
 Thus, if you are an incorporated business and plan to keep running your business, Chapter 7 is not for you.

-Chapter 11 is usually best suited for larger corporations and is used to restructure a business.
-Smaller businesses generally don’t aim for this option because it is expensive and complex, however it is the bankruptcy option for staying in business if you are a corporation, partnership, or LLC.
+Chapter 11 bankruptcy is usually best suited for larger corporations and is used to restructure a business.
+Smaller businesses generally don’t aim for this option because it is expensive and complex, however, it is a bankruptcy option for staying in business if you are a corporation, partnership, or LLC.

-Under Chapter 11, a plan of reorganization must be submitted to and approved by the bankruptcy court.
-The plan will usually involve modifying payment terms for existing debts or selling assets to cover the cost of some debts.
+Under Chapter 11 bankruptcy, a reorganization plan must be submitted and approved by the bankruptcy court.
+The reorganization plan will usually involve modifying payment terms for existing debts, debt restructuring, or selling assets to cover the cost of some debts.

-Chapter 12 of the bankruptcy code is an option for family farmers or family fisherman to set up a payment plan to repay their existing debts over the next 3 – 5 years.
-In most cases, businesses are asked to repay the debt within 3 years, but there are cases where a 5 year repayment plan will apply.
+Chapter 12 of the bankruptcy code is very specific, as it’s only an option for family farmers or family fishermen who want to set up a payment plan to repay their existing debts over the next three to five years.
+In most cases, businesses are asked to repay the debt within three years, but there are bankruptcy cases where a five-year repayment plan will apply.

-Chapter 12 was created specifically for family farmers and family fishermen because the nature of their business make both Chapters 11 and 13 an imperfect fit.
-For example, Chapter 12 is cheaper and less complex than Chapter 11, which is generally meant for corporations.
+Chapter 12 was created specifically for family farmers and family fishermen because the nature of their business makes both Chapters 11 and 13 an imperfect fit.
+For example, Chapter 12 is cheaper and less complex than Chapter 11, which is generally meant for corporate bankruptcy.
 Chapter 12 also accounts for the seasonal nature of farming and fishing businesses, whereas Chapter 13 is available to wage earners or self-employed individuals with regular income.

 Chapter 13: Wage-Earner’s and Sole Proprietor’s Bankruptcy

-A Chapter 13 bankruptcy is a good option for sole proprietors who don’t want to liquidate all of their assets.
+A Chapter 13 bankruptcy may be a good option for sole proprietors who don’t want to liquidate all of their assets.

-It is generally used by individuals with regular income to develop a plan to repay all or part of their debts over a period of 3 – 5 years.
+It is generally used by individuals with regular income to develop a plan to repay all or part of their debts over a period of three to five years.
 Unincorporated businesses can use this option to restructure their debt to be paid over the course of up to five years.
 The length of time you have as an individual or business to pay back your debts will depend on your monthly income.